 Review meeting Arranged within 12 months of the date of issue of the EHC plan or most recent annual review.
 Review submitted to the Local Authority No more than 10 working days after the meeting date.
 Parents informed about the local 4 weeks after the date of the review meeting. authority decision.
-If amendment agreed, amendment notice Parents have 15 days to consider and the final EHC plan issued will be greed and issued 8 weeks from the amendment notice.
+If amendment agreed, amendment notice Parents have a minimum of 15 days to consider and make issued representation about the content, request a school is named in the plan and request a meeting with the LA officer.
+The final EHC plan will be agreed and issued 8 weeks from the amendment notice.

 If the review is a Transfer between Final EHCP/ amended final EHCP must be issued by the phases of education: For example, Early 15th February in the calendar year of the transfer between years to primary school or Primary schools. school - secondary school.
-If the review is a Post 16 transfer, for Final EHCP/amended EHCP must be issued by 31st example from secondary school to post March in the calendar year of the transfer.
+If the review is a Post 16 transfer, for Final EHCP/amended EHCP must be issued by 31st March example from secondary school to post in the calendar year of the transfer.
 16 institution or to a supported internship.